 If something can be done, it is not anymore interesting to do it.

 Mahmoud Tavakoli received a PhD (2010) in Electrical Engineering from University of Coimbra, Portugal.
 He is the author of over 70 publications as patents, and articles.
 His current research interest includes stretchable printed electronics, electronic tattoos, conductive nano particle inks, and e-Health.

 About Institute of Systems and Robotics

-The Institute for Systems and Robotics – ISR-Lisboa – is a multidisciplinary research institution in the areas of Robotics and Information Processing, including Systems and Control Theory, Signal Processing, Computer Vision, AI and Intelligent Systems and Biomedical Engineering.
+The Institute for Systems and Robotics – ISR-Coimbra – is a multidisciplinary research institution in the areas of Robotics and Information Processing, including Systems and Control Theory, Signal Processing, Computer Vision, AI and Intelligent Systems and Biomedical Engineering.

 About 3D Printing Electronics Conference

 The 3D Printing Electronics Conference will take place on January 22, 2019, at High Tech Campus Eindhoven, The Netherlands.

 Various aspects involving (3D) printed electronics, such as: